Raul Hilberg now explains that the genocide of the Jews was carried out by telepathy!

 Let us note again those final words: “an incredible meeting of minds, a consensus-mind reading by a far-flung bureaucracy”.[5]

 On January 16, 1985 Hilberg confirmed those words and that explanation at Ernst Zündel’s trial in Toronto.
-He did so under oath during his cross-examination by Zündel’s barrister, Douglas Christie, whom I was assisting.[6]
+He did so under oath during cross-examination by Zündel’s barrister, Douglas Christie, whom I was assisting.[6]

 That same year the “revised and definitive” edition of his book appeared.
 In it, he did not use the expression “consensus-mind reading” but wrote: